nandreik/HoopStackWebsite/README.md

 # Hoop Stack Solver
 https://hoopstacksolver.azurewebsites.net/

-**IF SITE IS DOWN IT IS POSSIBLY BECUASE THE 1HR/DAY COMPUTATION TIME FROM THE FREE AZURE HOST SERVICE IS USED UP**
+**IF SITE IS DOWN IT IS POSSIBLY BECAUSE THE 1HR/DAY COMPUTATION TIME FROM THE FREE AZURE HOST SERVICE IS USED UP**

 This project is a level solver for the mobile game Hoop Stack.